Shell's Nigeria oil spill gets muted response

 On its website, Shell says almost 30,000 barrels spilled from the operations of its Nigerian venture in 2010 and there were more than 150 separate spills.

-It said "less than 40,000 barrels of oil" had leaked into the ocean in the latest spill, equal to almost 6.4 million liters.
+It said "less than 40,000 barrels of oil" had leaked into the ocean in the latest spill, equal to almost 6.4 million litres.

 Nigeria's National Oil Spill Detection and Response Agency put the spill at 20,000 barrels on Thursday and said it was the biggest in Nigeria since 1998, when some 40,000 barrels leaked from a ruptured Mobil pipeline off the coast.